zyunsg/dna/README.md

     ├── requirements.txt     <- The requirements file for reproducing the working environment --> pip

- * Note that the conf/, data/, docs/, envs/ folder will be generated after initial setup and have been added in the .gitignore file.
+ * Note that the conf/, data/, docs/, envs/ folder will be generated after initial setup.
 ```
 ----------
 ## Initial SetUp